team-dev-docs/devdocsprod-dev-docs/docs/Configure the Dev-Docs.json.md

-# Configuring Dev-Docs: A User Guide
+# Configuring Dev-Docs: Setting Up the Dev-Docs.JSON

 This guide will walk you through the configuration options available in the `dev-docs.json` file for the Dev-Docs extension.